Souru0712/Inventory-Management/README.md

 For more information on how to setup yaml files for Apache Airflow, visit the Apache Airflow's main website.
 They posted a sample yaml file (https://airflow.apache.org/docs/apache-airflow/3.1.0/docker-compose.yaml) that includes all the necessary and customizable credentials for initiating airflow through Docker containers

 ## Initiating Apache Airflow
-1. make sure the containers are running in order to use the environment inside the container
+1. Before running Airflow in the CLI, the containers must be running in order to use the environment inside the container
-2. Open another window on the terminal to start using Airflow.
+2. Take a minute to inspect the dags folder.
+In it you will find more information about the necessary components for our dag scripts
-    - "docker compose exec airflow-scheduler" is the necessary command to tell docker to run Airflow commands inside the                 scheduler who is responsible for running the services.
+3. On another tab, run the Airflow CLI. "docker compose exec airflow-scheduler" is the necessary command to tell docker to run Airflow commands inside the scheduler who is responsible for running the services:

     - Run this command to check existing dags in your dags folder: docker compose exec airflow-scheduler airflow dags list
+    - Run this command to unpause the dags and begin scheduling: docker compose exec airflow-scheduler airflow dags unpause business_day_simulator

-Under Tutorials/Airflow CLI, there is a list of other airflow commands for other services as well.
+Under Tutorials/Airflow CLI, there is a list of other airflow commands for other services as well

-3. Take a minute to inspect the dag scripts.

-Each dag object has a "start_date" which determines the date at which the Scheduler should start

-catchup=True: as soon as the dags start running, it will begin backfilling until the current date "schedule=@:" determines the frequency, so a daily schedule would increment every day until the current date "max_active_runs=1": allows sequential task processing.
+4. Expected output:
+    - creation of a CSV file with the corresponding date under logs folder
+    - email notifications being sent to the receiver Google email
+    - logging information containing inventory deduction quantity and order_id for Square reference

+## Performance Optimization
+Major changes in structure and code logic were made to improve the performance of orchestration:

+Version 1: Originally, one scheduled DAG run would take about 3 minutes to complete:
+- API calls to deduct inventory were made per order, and CSV saves were per ingredient per order.
+Accumulation of network requests and I/O resulted in longer dag runs.
+Since catchup=True, the total time to complete ALL scheduled runs was amplified by the performance of a single scheduled run
+- Had 5 PythonOperators (
+  1. create csv
+  2. send alert
+  3. retrieve ingredients that needed restock and reorder
+  4. save the restock log into the CSV
+  5. simulate the business day )

+Version 2: single scheduled runs would take around 2 minutes, 1 mninute less than Version 1:
+- From single calls to Batch calls were sent to Square whenever possible.
+This meant that creating orders and deducting inventory has to be stored in lists and dictionaries to later be sent to Square as batches.
+Some batch deductions were capped to the 100 limit so a separate for-loop was introduced to slice the batch into micro-batch sends.
+- Incorporated batch saves to CSV as well.
+Introduced a counter to access timestamp element for logging order inventory deduction time based on order
+- limited API calls to fetch latest order every time to only once per day by creating a Reference_id() class and then incrementing one to mimic static property
+- compressed tasks from 5 to 3 PythonOperators (
+  1. create csv
+  2. send alert and manage restock into a single task
+  3. simulate business day)